tdoughty1/python_cut_tera/README.md

 ===============

 This is a script (and supporting files) to automatically generate ROOT cuts from MATLAB cuts.
 It is run as production@cdmstera2 where it is located in $PROC/src.
+This should be in production's
+$PATH so the script can be called from anywhere.

 Example usage
 -------------